 BetMGM Bonus Code SI1500: Get $1,500 in Bonus Bets for Monday Night Football

-The BetMGM bonus code SI1500 is required to activate the top offer for Monday Night Football.
-The sportsbook promos landscape is heating up, and BetMGM’s $1,500 first bet offer stands out.
-The Detroit Lions were crushed by the Green Bay Packers in Week 1, then exploded for 52 points against the Bears.
-Now, they face the Ravens on Monday Night Football in a clash of titans.
+The BetMGM bonus code SI1500 is required for new users to unlock the top $1,500 first bet offer.
+BetMGM tops the current sportsbook promo field with its $1,500 first bet offer.
+Just use the bonus code SI1500.
+Monday Night Football features the Denver Broncos taking on the Cincinnati Bengals, making this a perfect opportunity to get in on the action.

-Here’s how the BetMGM bonus code unlocks up to $1,500 in bonus bets for Monday Night Football
+How the BetMGM bonus code SI1500 can boost your Monday Night Football bets

-To unlock this offer, use the BetMGM bonus code SI1500 during registration.
-Place your first wager after depositing at least $10.
-If your first bet does not win, you will receive bonus bets up to $1,500.
-Wagers of $50 or more get five bonus bets, while those under $50 get one bonus bet equal to the wager amount.
-Bonus bets are valid for seven days.
+Using the BetMGM bonus code SI1500 during registration lets you claim a first bet offer backed by up to $1,500 in bonus bets.
+Make your first wager on the Broncos vs Bengals.
+If your first bet does not win, BetMGM will give you bonus bets equal to your stake, five 20% bonus bets for wagers of $50 or more, or a single bonus bet for wagers under $50.
+Bonus bets expire in seven days.

-- This offer is available in all states where BetMGM operates except NV, NY, and Ontario.
+- This offer is available only to first-time BetMGM users in eligible states.

-With this structure, bettors can confidently place larger initial wagers knowing bonus bets will be awarded if their first bet does not win.
-This creates a strategic opportunity to maximize your first play with the support of bonus bets.
+This bonus structure allows you to confidently place more substantial first wagers, knowing that if your initial bet does not win, you will receive bonus bets equal to your stake.
+It is a great way to add excitement to Monday Night Football.

 Get up to $1,500 in bonus bets with BetMGM - CLAIM NOW